r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - Obfuscating further the string inside StrReverse() object<br />
 `rev = StrReverse("cl^ac ^ ^ tr^at^s R/^")`<br />

-      HINT: Remmenber that after the 'cMd.Exe' command (inside cmd local var) all follow syntax will be executed under the cmd interpreter, allowing us to use ^ batch obfuscation technics.
-      HINT: In cmd local variable the cMd.Exe string its beeing executed by Wscript interpreter that only allow us to use the ^ (caret) in the empty spaces betuiwn arguments.

 ![vbscript obfuscation](http://i.cubeupload.com/yY02QY.png)<br />